 John Forman and Mark Lebedew are the two main movers behind the Volleyball Coaching Wizards project.
 They do, however, get lots of help from their friends, colleagues, and contacts in the global volleyball community.

-John previously coached at the NCAA Division I and Junior College levels.
-During that period, he was also a Juniors club director and coach.
+John has also coached at the NCAA Division I and II, plus the Junior College and Juniors levels in the US.
+In the UK, he coached at the university and National Leagues levels, and he coached professional in Sweden.
+John has spent time with teams from Juniors all the way up to to the national team level in places including Argentina, England, Germany, Hungary, Italy, the Netherlands, Poland, Spain, and Switzerland.
 He is a member of the American Volleyball Coaches Association (AVCA).
-He holds a CAP II certification from USA Volleyball, and is a Volleyball England Level 3 coach.
+John holds a CAP III certification from USA Volleyball, and is a Volleyball England Level 3 coach.

 John is also an oft-published author.
 He is author of multiple books and dozens of articles.
 In 2011 he published the book Inside College Volleyball, which focuses on US college recruiting.